-Somerset Preparatory Academy Charter School at North Lauderdale obtained a school grade of a "B" during the past school year (2018-2019).
-Throughout the current charter term, the school received either a "B" or "C" rating therefore, the school has always met the standard.
+Somerset Preparatory Academy Charter High School at North Lauderdale has obtained a school grade of a "C" during the past 5 school years (2014-2019).
+Throughout the current charter term, the school received either a "C" rating therefore, the school has always met the standard.
+The school does not serve untested grades K-2.